Dichitha/131_143_144_184_Microservices-communication-using-RabbitMQ/README.md

 8. Again run docker-compose up --build
 9. Go to localhost:5000 in your browser.
 You should now be able to access the website.
 10. Click on the Health Check option.
 It will show a message, "Health Check Message Sent"

+### Database is not getting stored for now.
+This is just for checking the connection with rabbitMQ.
+We need to make lot of changes ;)